 What to do before buying replacement wood stove gasket rope?

-Step one to finding the correct sized gasket for your wood hearth appliance is to determine the make & model of your fireplace insert or stove.
 Most units have a ratings plate with the make, model and serial number of your wood stove or wood insert.
 (Snap a picture with flash to capture the ratings plate, always good to have handy.)
 Wood stoves usually have a ratings plate on the back.
 Wood inserts typically have them slid underneath the unit.

 Now, it is time to safely install the wood stove rope gasket!